allistera/dynatrace-slo-terraform/README.md

 After applying, Terraform outputs:

 - Individual SLO IDs for each metric
+- Site Reliability Guardian ID (if enabled)
-- Summary object with all SLO details
+- Summary object with all SLO and guardian details

 View outputs:
 ```bash